ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 ### Configure the SoftLayer VPN

-In this tutorial this network is not visible on the public Internet.
-The VRA and any servers will only be accessible via private IP addresses and you will use your SoftLayer VPN for connectivity.
+In this tutorial the network enclosure created is not visible on the public Internet.
+The VRA and any servers will only be accessible via the private network and you will use your SoftLayer VPN for connectivity.

 1. [Ensure your VPN Access is enabled](https://knowledgelayer.softlayer.com/procedure/getting-started-softlayer-vpn) and configured for SSL.